-1 Touch or click any encoder on the external screen.

-If the selected control has an on-screen encoder, it becomes lit with a yellow encoder caj The Assignable section on the MLM displays controls for the selected parameter.

-- 2 To adjust parameters using Assignable, do the following: - Rotate the encoder to adjust the assigned parameter. - Press Sel or In to toggle other parameters associated with the selected encoder.
+- 1 Touch or click any encoder on the external screen.
+If the selected control has an on-screen encoder, it becomes lit with a yellow encoder caj click any encoder caj displays controls for the selected parameter. - 2 To adjust parameters using Assignable, do the following: - Rotate the encoder to adjust the assigned parameter. - Press Sel or In to toggle other parameters associated with the selected encoder.